davidnet-net/apex/src/lib/legal/downloaders.md

 # Downloader Disclaimer

+This disclaimer is intended for services that provide scraping or downloading content from third party sources.

 ## Purpose and Scope
 This downloader/scraper is designed solely for personal, educational, or research use.
 Its functionality relies on publicly available or user-accessible sources and does not host, distribute, or permanently copy any content beyond what is necessary for the user’s immediate use.